-She is a veteran pharmaceutical, diagnostics, health devices, tech investor and company builder.
-Greenwood served in leadership roles at Google Life Sciences, Verily, and was a VP Global Business Development and Mergers & Acquisitions at Roche, where she also established and led the East Coast Innovation Hub.
+She is a veteran pharmaceutical, diagnostics, health devices, tech investor, and company builder.
+Greenwood served in leadership roles at Google Life Sciences, Verily, and was a VP of Global Business Development and Mergers & Acquisitions at Roche, where she also established and led the East Coast Innovation Hub.
 Luba has led $5B+ in deals and investments across multiple therapeutic areas and life sciences and tech sectors globally.
-She has also co-founded biotech and digital health companies in the immunotherapy, women’s health and microbiome space, including Incysus and Luca Biologics.
+She has also co-founded biotech and digital health companies in the immunotherapy, women’s health, and microbiome space, including Incysus and Luca Biologics.
 Luba serves as a Senior Advisor to the CEO of the Dana-Farber Cancer Institute, lectures at Harvard University in the School of Engineering and Applied Sciences, and advises the Wyss Center for Bio and Neuro-engineering.
 She serves on numerous boards, including the Massachusetts Biotechnology Council (MassBio), Brooklyn ImmunoTherapeutics, and Entrinsic Bioscience.
 She is also on the investor review committee for the National Cancer Institute.
 As a former litigator who started her career at Wilmer Hale, Luba also brings to Grove Ventures extensive legal knowledge in the fields of regulation, policy, data privacy, and IP.

 Avraham (Poza) Meir is an industry veteran who held multiple technology leadership roles at successful companies.

 Mr. Meir served as the CTO of M-Systems, VP of Engineering at SanDisk, CTO and GM of Anobit’s Enterprise SSD department, CTO of Apple Israel, and the Chief Strategy Officer of Elastifile.

 He holds a BSEE degree from Tel Aviv University, Summa Cum Laude.